p-lr/TrekMe/UserGuide.md

 - the size of the map
 - your location on the earth

 This needs explanations.
-If you don't know the projection, TrekAdvisor will use the latitude and longitude of the defined calibration points as projected coordinates and thus will perform linear interpolation between those values for each GPS update.
+If you don't know the projection, TrekMe will use the latitude and longitude of the defined calibration points as projected coordinates and thus will perform linear interpolation between those values for each GPS update.
 But the mathematical formulas to convert (lat, lon) to (X, Y) are anything but linear.